-Inaugurated in 2012 as the Fulbright Public Policy Fellowship, it was renamed, in 2013 the Fulbright Foreign Scholarship Board renamed the fellowship to honor former Secretary of State Hillary Rodham Clinton.
+This Fulbright opportunity in public policy was launched in 2012.
 U.S. Embassies, Fulbright Commissions (where applicable), and host-country governments coordinate appropriate professional placements for candidates in public policy areas fields including, but not limited to agriculture, civil rights, economic development, education, energy, environment, information technology, justice, law, post-conflict reconciliation, public health, public finance, transportation, and women’s issues advancement.

 Candidates must be in receipt of a master's-level (including M.P.A, J.D., M.P.H., etc.) degree by the beginning of the Fellowship or be a PhD student who is enrolled at the time of application and throughout the Fellowship.
 Applicants must also have at least two years of professional experience related to public policy.
 Find out how to apply.